demospace-ai/coaster/README.md

 ## Deploy to new region

 1. Create a new GCP project.
-1. Create a new Terraform file for the region by copying infra/terraform/main.tf into a new subdirectory
+1. Create a new Terraform file for the region by copying infra/terraform/main.tf into a new subdirectory.
+1. Update the new Terraform file with the following changes:
-    1. Modify the project ID in the new Terraform file
+    1. Modify the project ID in the new Terraform file to match the new project.
     1. Modify the Cloud Storage bucket names to match the new region:
         1. Terraform bucket
         1. Frontend bucket
         1. Connect bucket
-    1. Run `terraform init` in the new subdirectory
+1. Run `terraform init` in the new subdirectory.
 1. Enable all the GCP APIs needed:
     1. Cloud Build
     1. Cloud Engine